tuo/tuo.github.io/_posts/2021-12-05-auto-carp-fishing-part2.md

 IRMPVOEMNT: NB-IoT
 NB-IoT: Narrow Band IoT is a cellular communication technology specially designed to power IoT communication, very low power

-Communication Protocols t: http : most easy to pick up, has lots of overhead, not synchronous, ideal for single requests, not continuous communication

-Andreas, Thank-you for all your excellent tutorial videos, I have learned a great deal.
-I have had many years of bench experience and like you  have used similar wire color coding schemes.
-The key point is to be consistent with the color code of all your projects.
- I have always used brown for low and blue for VCC,  (my rationale ) brown = earth or ground, Blue = sky or high (for the VCC voltage) .I'm not sure if this conflicts with European ac standard though?